gonzalomarcote/take-home-assessment/README.md

 latest: digest: sha256:40669fc0181b556692aa066e8d413d66c3a90a754f532bf054331126532269b3 size: 1784
 ```

-3. Scan the recently created container and evaluate the CVEs that it might contain.
+### 3. Scan the recently created container and evaluate the CVEs that it might contain.
 Do it with AWS if possible.
 If not with docker hub

-* Create a report of your findings and follow best practices to remediate the CVE
+#### 3.a Create a report of your findings and follow best practices to remediate the CVE
 You can scan our recently created image with:
 `docker scan gonzalomarcote/assessment:latest`

-Also if you are using AWS ECR, you can scan it with AWS CLI `aws ecr start-image-scan` or manually from th3 AWS ECR images portal.
+Also if you are using AWS ECR, you can scan it with AWS CLI `aws ecr start-image-scan` or manually from the AWS ECR images portal.

-* What would you do to avoid deploying malicious packages?
+#### 3.b What would you do to avoid deploying malicious packages?
-You van for example use always official docker images, be sure that to verufy package sources or in critical cases validate checksums.
+You can for example use always official docker images, to be sure that to verify package sources or in critical cases to validate checksums.
-In my case, one example to validate `boto3` could be something similar to this:
+In my case, one example to validate `boto3` package checksum would be something similar to this [Dockerfile.checksum](./Dockerfile.checksum):
 ```
 FROM python:3.8
 LABEL maintainer="Gonzalo Marcote <gonzalomarcote@gmail.com>"